Garden & Pool

 • Damage to Pool Surfaces: High salt concentrations can also damage certain pool surfaces, especially those made of stone or concrete.
 The salt can draw moisture to the surface, causing efflorescence and weakening the structure over time.

 • Poor Chlorine Production: Paradoxically, extremely high salt levels can negatively impact the performance of saltwater chlorinators.
 If the salt concentration is far beyond the recommended range, the chlorine production might decrease, leading to inadequate sanitization of the pool water.
+More is not better!

 • Increased Maintenance Costs: Adding excessive salt can lead to unnecessary expenses, as you’ll need to dilute the pool water or partially drain and refill the pool to lower the salt concentration.